Exclusive 8-Day Photo Tour to Kenya

 Equipment

 It is recommended that you bring a camera that you are familiar with.
 If you have a second camera, be sure to take it with you as a backup or to quickly change swap to another lens.
-We recommend a wide-angle lens to take beautiful landscape photos and a telephoto (zoom) lens to bring animals closer.
+I recommend a wide-angle lens to take beautiful landscape photos and a telephoto (zoom) lens to bring animals closer.
 Think of a lens that can go up to 400, 500 or even 600 mm.
 Bean bags to support your lens are provided in the cars.
 An extender is certainly useful, although you will probably want to remove it in the evening to make your lens a bit brighter.
 Renting equipment is also an option!
-If you are not sure about your gear, please contact us.
+If you are not sure about your gear, please contact me.

 Also remember to bring enough storage with you, also to make a backup if necessary.
 A laptop or many memory cards are not a superfluous luxury!